technikhil314/next-webrtc/README.md

 ### Code structure

-1. It is a monorepo managed by npm 7
+1. It is a monorepo managed by yarn
 2. There are two packages backend and frontend
 3. Backend is just a small websocket server used for signaling
 4. Frontend is actual UI built with nextjs